UwUslee/mywebsite/README.md

 # Personal Webpage - Simon's Site

 Welcome to my personal webpage repository!
 This site is a fun and interactive way to showcase my online presence and interests.
 Below you'll find all the information you need to understand, run, and contribute to this project.
+🚨This README is made by chatgpt, there may be inconsistencies🚨

 ## Features